3103ski/some-store-dot-com/ReadME.md

 # Store Dot Com
-This project is an exercise in using Vanilla JS.
+This project is built with Vanilla JS.
+The main goal is to not use a framework or library to learn more about what is happening behind the scenes when using them.

-## Objectives
+## Other Objectives

 - Build a UI using Web Components and VanillaJS to create resuable templates and organized code
 - Create dynamic functionality without using React